mbudassi/doctordoctor/README.md

 # Doctor Doctor
-First draft of the "Doctors finding Doctors" pyspark-elasticsearch-flask pipeline
+"Doctors Finding Doctors" pyspark-elasticsearch-flask pipeline:
+Allowing doctors to seek other doctors that have seen patients with a given diagnosis.